yahyalmh/ChangeWallpaper/README.md

 ## Features

 * Test on linux ubuntu 18.4 with Gnome 3.28 and windows 10
+* Check and remove duplicate file with hash algorithm(use has table)
+* Tested on Ubuntu 20 LTS and Windows 10
+* Use vbs file to run python file on Windows
-* download wallpaper once a day
+* Download wallpaper once a day
 * Change wallpaper periodically(hourly and reboot) with crontab setup for linux and schtasks for windows
 * If the total downloaded images size is more than 2G(you can change this limit in`Utils/SpaceManager.py` file), remove the oldest image files from the application directory daily
 * If there is not image in project's download directory use system default wallpaper in `/usr/share/backgrounds` directory on linux.